- About Us

 Faculty and Staff

 The faculty and staff of the program are student-focused and strive to sustain a positive climate and professional learning environment in which students feel both challenged and supported.
-The faculty members in Communication Disorders have expertise developed through many years of practical experience in P-12 and post-secondary school settings.
+The faculty members in Communication Disorders have expertise developed through many years of practical experience in PreK-12 and post-secondary school settings as well as medical and rehabilitation settings.
 For more information, read the profiles of our faculty and staff members.